metzmitchell/rowan-remodeler-playbook/Playbooks/PRD.md

 - Creating new content
 - Adding effort/cost/impact metadata to tactics
 - Building the actual Docusaurus site (separate prompt exists for that)
-- Detailed content editing (Mitch will review everything closely after organization)
+- Detailed content editing ([Advisor] will review everything closely after organization)

 ---